lnmurthy/iOSFinalProject/README.md

 ### Features in Progress:

-1. **User Authentication:** Implemented user authentication to allow users to create accounts and log in securely.
-2. **Transit Information:** Displaying information about routes, stops, fares, and service changes.
 3. **Search Functionality:** Implementing search functionality to allow users to search for specific routes, stops, or transit lines.

 ### Features Completed:

 1. **Real-time Updates:** Fetching distance data for users to see where the closest station to them is.
 We are testing with the longitude + latitude of City Hall in the Financial District.
+2. **User Authentication:** Implemented user authentication to allow users to create accounts and log in securely.
+3. **Transit Information:** Displaying information about routes, stops, fares, and service changes.

-### Work in Progress GIF
+### NEW GIF
 https://github.com/lnmurthy/iOSFinalProject/assets/60281490/1e06deb2-bf27-46d2-a604-81ebcbc2f761